Denver Union Station: Redevelopment

-In 2001, RTD purchased Union Station and the surrounding site of its old rail yards from the Denver Union Terminal Railway Corporation under a jointly-funded agreement between RTD, the City and County of Denver, the Colorado Department of Transportation, and the Denver Regional Council of Governments, known as the Partner Agencies.
-A master plan was developed in 2002 that envisioned both the building and surrounding 19.5 acre (79,000 m2) site be redeveloped as the hub of a multi-modal transportation network with transit-oriented private development.
-The plan was approved in 2004 by the Partner Agencies and was backed by voters in November of that year as part of the FasTracks program.
+In 2001, the Regional Transit District (RTD), in partnership with the City of Denver and the State of Colorado bought the station and the 19 acres it sat on.
+In 2004, the Fast Tracks tax increase passed which provided the funding needed to complete a new regional commuter station at site.
+In 2009, construction began on the new rail platforms pursuant to a masterplan led by a local development team of Continuum Partners and East West Partners.
+In 2012, construction began on a major renovation of the historic building transforming it into the centerpiece of a new transit-oriented mixed-use development built on the site's former railyards.
+The historic station house reopened in the summer of 2014, hosting the 112-room Crawford Hotel, restaurants and retailers.

-After a competition in 2006, the Partner Agencies selected the private Union Station Neighborhood Company as the master developer of the entire site.
+After a competition in 2006, the Partner Agencies selected a joint venture of Continuum Partners and East West Partners to be "the master developers" of the entire site.
 Its plan called for the transit elements connected to Union Station in the master plan to be constructed in one single phase at an estimated cost of $500 million.
 In 2008, Hargreaves Associates and Skidmore, Owings & Merrill were selected to design the public spaces including the landscape, train hall, bus terminal, and light rail station.
-The project received a $300 million grant from the United States Department of Transportation on July 30, 2010 to help fund construction of three light-rail tracks and eight heavy-rail tracks for both Amtrak and commuter rail services, as well as additional storage and servicing capabilities.
+The project received a $300 million grant from the United States Department of Transportation on July 30, 2010, to help fund construction of three light-rail tracks and eight heavy-rail tracks for both Amtrak and commuter rail services, as well as additional storage and servicing capabilities.